tylercrosse/tylercrosse.github.io/src/content/2021-09-26-nand2testris-1/index.md

 }
 ```

-The full list of gates I constructed includes, And, And16, DMux, DMux4Way, DMux8Way Mux, Mux4Way, Mux8Way, Mux16, Not, Not16, Or, Or8Way, Or16, and Xor.
+The complete list of gates I constructed includes, And, And16, DMux, DMux4Way, DMux8Way Mux, Mux4Way, Mux8Way, Mux16, Not, Not16, Or, Or8Way, Or16, and Xor.

 ### Boolean Arithmetic